Getting started for back-end providers

 As a back-end provider who wants to provide its datasets, processes and infrastructure to a broader audience through a standardized interface you may want to implement a driver for openEO.

-First of all, you should go through the list of openEO repositories and check whether there is already a back-end driver that suits your needs.
+First of all, you should go through the list of openEO repositories (opens new window) and check whether there is already a back-end driver that suits your needs.
 In this case you don't need to develop your own driver, but "only" need to ingest your data, adopt your required processes and set up the infrastructure.
 Please follow the documentation for the individual driver you want to use.

 If your preferred technology has no back-end driver yet, you may consider writing your own driver.
 All software written for openEO should follow the software development guidelines.